Teoneag/Ultimate-Tic-Tac-Toe-Asm/README.md

 2 3

 ## 5. Implementation
-The game will store the following data
+The game stores the following data
 ### General data
-- Wins X
+- Nr of wins X
-- Wins O
+- Nr of wins O
+- Nr of draws

 ### Current game state
 - current turn
-0 value: no value
+    * 0 value: no value
--1: O
+    * -1: O
-1: X
+    * 1: X
 - the matrix of the “big” table: 3x3 (an array in memory)
 - a matrix for the smaller squares: 9x9
     * coords_to_index(x, y) = 9 * (x - 1) + y
 ### Current game display
 - String: for all characters on the screen
-    3 * 5 * 11 *
+    * 3 * 5 * 11 *

-The table will be displayed at all time, bellow who’s player’s turn it is, and bellow you can enter the desired position where you want to place your X/O

-The game will wait for user input, when typed it will check whether somebody won.

 ## 6. Done
 - Teon